DKISTDC/dkist/docs/tutorial/6_downloading_data.md

 You may already be familiar with using the [Globus web app](https://app.globus.org/) to download data.
 If you are not, you should read through the [getting started docs here](https://docs.globus.org/how-to/get-started/).
-However, given the quantities of data that DKIST provides, we recommend using the user tools as your primary way to download data for science, though of course some may find the web app more convenient for obtaining smaller datasets or exploring the available data.
+However, given the quantities of data that DKIST provides, we recommend using the user tools as your primary way to download data for science, and that is the method that will be covered in this chapter of the tutorial.
 In any case, the underlying concepts described above are the same.

 ## Dataset and downloading

-Now that we've been over the basic concepts of how data downloads work in Globus, let's see how to do it with the user tools.
 For this section we don't recommend that you run the download commands as we go through the workshop unless you're willing to wait for them to complete, which may take some time.
 First let's reload the VISP dataset we were using before.